 - Use a pair of scissors to cut a fine tip from a snap seal bag filled with blue candy melts.
 Pipe 10 blue squares onto a large piece of parchment paper.
 Fill in the outline of the square so that it’s a solid blue.
 Transfer to the fridge to set.

-- Take a panel sized piece of parchment paper and place them on a larger sheet.
+- Take another piece of parchment paper about the size of your roof panels and place it onto a larger piece of parchment paper.
 Use a pair of scissors to cut a generous tip of a snap seal bag filled with red candy melts.
 Pipe candy melts so that it covers the entire small parchment paper.
 Use an offset spatula to smooth it out, going over the edges and corners.
 You can use the top of the offset spatula to drag down and create a shingle looking effect.
 Slide the offset spatula under and carefully move over the panel sized parchment paper off to a clean piece of parchment paper.
 Repeat with the other panel sized parchment paper.

 - Add another layer of buttercream frosting to the house.
 Use a ruler to scrape back the excess frosting.

 - Remove the roof panels from the fridge, and peel away the parchment paper from the panels.
 Place the roof panels at the top so that the two edges meet to form the roof.

 - Place the door and two windows on the side of you cake.
 This should be on a side where the slanted roof is on.
 Place eight windows (four on each side) to the sides of the house.

 What does a girl have to do to live in a house made of cake?! 🏡